-ACF has over 330 members, comprised of trusts, foundations and independent funders.
-They are located across the UK and include family trusts, corporate foundations, livery companies and broadcasting appeals that range in size from small and local grant-makers to some of the world’s largest foundations.
+More than 350 organisations across the UK are proud to be ACF members.
+They include family trusts, corporate foundations, livery companies and broadcasting appeals that range in size from small and local grant-makers to some of the world’s largest foundations.
 Benefits of membership include ...

 Information and guidance

-We keep our members informed of the issues that affect them with targeted, timely and up-to-date information, and we provide guidance, practical advice and inspiration on key topics to enhance our members’ effectiveness, which feature;
+We keep our members informed of the issues that affect them with targeted and timely information, and we provide guidance, practical advice and inspiration on key topics to enhance our members’ effectiveness, which feature;

 - a monthly newsletter summarising what UK foundations need to know about changes in charity regulation and the voluntary sector, and a magazine packed with features and shared experience;